googleapis/google-cloud-java/google-cloud-bigquerydatatransfer/README.md

 Testing
 -------

-This library has tools to help make tests for code using Cloud Pub/Sub.
+This library has tools to help make tests for code using Cloud Bigquery Data Transfer.

 See [TESTING] to read more about testing.